Nurunnajwa12/Korean-Income-and-Welfare/README.md

 We want to predict the value of income based on the year born.

+#Chi Square Goodness of Fit Test

+Variable : Educational Level

+We want to observe wether the proportion of each educational level is different or same

 ## Chi Square Independent Test

 Variables: Marriage and Educational Level